 Why on-site visits?

-You’ll pay a visit to the Innovation Agency and explore first-hand the case of the Dutch Flower Cluster and value chain in “Westland”.
-While on site you’ll learn how clusters operate in practice and how they impact the local economy.
-You’ll also enjoy a One Stop Shop for small enterprise development and collect valuable tips which you can apply when you return back home.
+You'll pay a visit to the Innovation Agency and explore first-hand the case of the Dutch Flower Cluster and value chain in "Westland".
+While on-site, you'll learn how clusters operate in practice and how they impact the local economy.
+You'll also enjoy a One-Stop-Shop for small enterprise development and collect valuable tips that you can apply when you return home.

 Am I suitable for this training course?

-If you are a government official (municipal, provincial or national), work for a chambers of commerce or an NGO or another agency involved in the development of local firms and farms and/or local economic policies this course is right for you.
+If you are a government official (municipal, provincial or national), work for a chamber of commerce, an NGO, or another agency involved in developing local firms and farms and/or local economic policies, this course is right for you.

-The course will be offered in collaboration with the International Institute for Social Studies (ISS) in The Hague.
+The course is offered in collaboration with the International Institute for Social Studies (ISS) in The Hague.
 ISS is an international graduate school of policy-oriented critical social science.
 It brings together students and teachers from the Global South and the North in a European environment.
-Established in 1952 as the International Institute of Social Studies by Dutch universities and the Netherlands Ministry of Education, it does research, teaching and public service in the field of development studies and international cooperation.
+Established in 1952 as the International Institute of Social Studies by Dutch universities and the Netherlands Ministry of Education, it does research, teaching and public service in development studies and international cooperation.

 How to apply

 You can apply for this course via this online application form.